★★★★ / ★★★★

 As Geppetto sleeps, The Blue Fairy (Evelyn Venable) appears, waves her wand, and turns the puppet into a conscious being.
 Although Pinocchio (Dickie Jones) has gained self-awareness, he remains to be a wooden doll.
 According to the fairy, if Pinocchio can prove that he is brave, truthful, and unselfish, he can become a real boy.
 Jiminy Cricket (Cliff Edwards), a pocket-sized wanderer, is assigned as Pinocchio’s conscience.

-Based on a story by Carlo Collodi, it is no surprise that “Pinocchio” is a great success, containing to stand the test of time, because the picture consists of a wonderful story about what it means to be human paired with hypnotizing visual acrobatics.
+Based on a story by Carlo Collodi, it is no surprise that “Pinocchio” is a great success, continuing to stand the test of time, because the picture consists of a wonderful story about what it means to be human paired with hypnotizing visual acrobatics.

 The first third takes place in Geppetto’s house which is filled with wooden creations.
 The way in which the images are partnered with various sounds made me feel like I was in that quaint little house and interacting the carvings was very possible.
 Yet despite the many decorations and adornments hung on the wall, there is an undeniable sadness in the house.
 The creations serve to mask Geppetto’s loneliness: none of the displays can project human feelings no matter how much the old man adores and takes care of them.
 By flooding our senses with pavonine ornaments, the understated loneliness is subtly underlined and we are able to root for the relationship between Geppetto and Pinocchio and the latter’s quest to become a real live boy.